gyana/gyana/apps/connectors/FIVETRAN.md

 ## Configuration

-You can automatically download the configuration from all connectors from the [retrieve source metadata](https://fivetran.com/docs/rest-api/connectors#retrievesourcemetadata) endpoint.
+We have downloaded the configuration from all connectors from the [retrieve source metadata](https://fivetran.com/docs/rest-api/connectors#retrievesourcemetadata) endpoint.

-> TODO: Implement this!

 We have an internal configuration in `services.yaml` with the following extra information: